nicksettje/tethys/_posts/2017-08-16-Access-Yahoo-Fantasy-Sports-Data.md

 This function performs initial OAuth authorization from the `./auth/oauth2.json` file we wrote using the `token.py` script.

 After authorization, we loop over unique player IDs, calling the player endpoint for our league on the Yahoo API.
 We use the player endpoint for our league in order only to find players that we can draft for our specific league.
-In general, the API endpoint for players in a league is of the form `https://fantasysports.yahooapis.com/fantasy/v2/league/nfl.l.$LEAGUE_ID/players;player_keys=nfl.p.$PLAYER_ID` wher `$LEAGUE_ID` is the league ID we found before and `$PLAYER_ID` is the numeric identifier for active, draftable players.
+In general, the API endpoint for players in a league is of the form `https://fantasysports.yahooapis.com/fantasy/v2/league/nfl.l.$LEAGUE_ID/players;player_keys=nfl.p.$PLAYER_ID` where `$LEAGUE_ID` is the league ID we found before and `$PLAYER_ID` is the numeric identifier for active, draftable players.
 However, there is a major catch here.
 As far as I have been able to tell, Yahoo does not publish a single list of all of the player IDs that correspond to draftable players.
 You could go to the `Player List` on the website for your league, but this gives you a shortlist that you have to refresh by hand.
 You can find the range of numbers used in player IDs by looking at pages for individual players.
 For example, [Jordan Howard](https://sports.yahoo.com/nfl/players/29384/) has player ID `29384` because his player page has the URL `https://sports.yahoo.com/nfl/players/29384/`.
 After some poking around on this list, you'll notice that the highest player IDs are somewhere in the thirty-thousands.
 This leaves us with one realistic option: **brute force**.

 In order to brute force the API calls, we loop from `1` to `100,000` just to be sure that we scrape all relevant information.
 After each call, we wait `0.5` seconds, so we make `2` API calls per second.
 This means that we should make roughly `7,200` calls per hour.
 This is well within [Yahoo API rate limits](https://developer.yahoo.com/yql/guide/usage_info_limits.html).